My guide to getting amazing wedding photos

 7) Leave plenty of time*

 As a rule-of-thumb, from experience, I'd recommend adding 30 minutes to however long the hair and makeup artists tell you that you're going to require on the morning of your wedding.
 The last hour of bridal prep flies like nothing else I've experienced, and 60 minutes often feels like 10.
 What you don't need before your wedding is to be stressed, and you really don't want your hair and makeup artists to rush what they're doing either.
-Build 'padding' into the morning, so you can take longer on one aspect if needed and if not, you can relax and have some gorgeous photos taken before you leave for the ceremony.
+Build 'padding' into the morning, so you can take longer on one aspect if needed and if not, you can relax and have some gorgeous photos taken before you leave for the ceremony. *But never say 'we have plenty of time' because you'll jinx it and you'll automatically be late.
+Seriously.

 8) Be surrounded by important people